YaoYinYing/AnyRelay/README.md

 1. A subconverter frontend that supports customized backend.
 2. A subconverter backend that supports explicitly anoucement of loadbalance strategies of `loadbalance` nodes.
-3. One or more relay target nodes whose names started with `RelayTarget`.
+3. One or more relay target nodes whose names start with `RelayTarget`.
    1. Relay target can be `shadowsocks` or `socks` nodes. `shadowsocks` nodes can be used if user wants to customize the outbound proxy(wireguard, for example) in backends like Xray, yet may cause higher computation cost in encryption and decrypition processes.
 Instead, `socks` nodes is much simpler yet may have higher latency.
 I recommend creating `socks` nodes via [Dante](https://www.digitalocean.com/community/tutorials/how-to-set-up-dante-proxy-on-ubuntu-20-04).
    2. It doesn't matter whether the relay target node is blocked by the GFW.
    3. Please ensure that the relay target node ip is real or domain name is resolvable to the real IP and not behind a CDN provider.